adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-and of course all voting systems have the "deadline problem"
+# deadline problem

+period right before election is a "strategic window"

-it's easy to flood an electorate with misinformation or propaganda in the strategic window right before an election deadline
+cheap to flood the electorate with misinformation and propaganda

-this means that instead of options with legitimate deep support in general winning, it's easy to game the system and make strategy the main decider of what happens
+**strategic marketing** beats **genuine deep support** 😞

 ---
 layout: chapter-title